Before you even start to supplement, consider this:

 Think of supplementation as something that layers onto a functioning system, not something that fixes one thatโ€™s under constant strain.

-At Fairfield Nutrition, we think about supplementation as a hierarchy, not a checklist.
+At Fairfield Nutrition, we think about supplements as a hierarchy, not a checklist:

 Pyramid showing supplement hierarchy with foundational, targeted, and advanced levels alongside arrows indicating specificity, plus a quote about supplement suitability.